 Pick The Product To Be Sold

-Your brick-and-mortar store may sale varied products, but all products cannot be sold online.
+Your brick-and-mortar store may sell varied products, but all products cannot be sold online.
 A significant aspect of running an online store is determining which goods to sell online.
 Some products we sell in a retail store have restrictions and are prevented from selling online.
 For example, you have a retail store will all the kid’s dresses, accessories, toys, etc. and you also have a variety of snacks and beverages which are kept in a different section.
 Much of the time, these treats are sold as an impulse purchase because you know that shopping with kids can be difficult and nothing settles a struggling kid unless they get a little treat.

 Pick from your store about 100 of the best-selling products for your online marketplace if you’ve got a wide selection of products to choose from.
 Make sure you chose products that have received 2 or 3 call requests and are the top sellers in your brick-and-mortar store.

 Once the customer reaches the point of checkout his bag total skyrocket with the extra shipping charges added.
 Opening an online store means it’s not easy to deliver a product to your customer as you do in a retail shop.
 To simplify the process, try selecting a shipping company that can integrate directly into your eCommerce site, with just a few clicks offering you a host of shipping options.

 Cart abandonment is one main factor that will impact eCommerce sales which is the reverse impact derived from excessive shipping charges.
 There is a certain way you can adopt to overcome such circumstances:

 - Display the shipping charges along with the applicable taxes alongside the product

 - Provide free shipping to customers who purchase above the desired amount

 This approach will help diminish the cart abandonment and improve sales by giving the customer a good picture of how much they’re going to pay during the whole shopping.